 Theoretically, the best time to trade is when the market is most active, so when the greatest volume of trades occur at one time.
 Such a climate offers high liquidity and tighter spreads.
 Therefore, the most optimal time to trade is during overlaps between open markets.
 The heaviest overlap is between the London and New York sessions.

 During this time there is also high volatility, so despite there being a tighter spread initially, major economic news announcements could cause the spread to widen.
 However, high volatility can be favourable when trading in the forex market.
 See our guide on risk management for more on managing volatile markets.
+You can also read more about the forex news trading strategy.

 The London session is also the busiest market of them all, particularly in the middle of the week.
 Trading on a Friday, however, offers lower volatility with fewer people trading, making liquidity lower.